Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 7. Take an intellectual approach to housekeeping

 There are many different intellectual activities you can introduce into your day as a stay-at-home mother.
-Virtually all of these need to be done bit by bit because of your primary role as care provider for kids.
-However, you’d be surprised at how just a few minutes of intellectual stimulation grabbed here and there during the day can go a long way to keeping your brain active, making you a happier mom!
+All of these need to be done in little chunks of time because of your primary role as care provider for kids.
+Yet you’d be surprised at how just a few minutes of brain exercise grabbed here and there during the day can go a long way to keeping your brain active, making you a happier mom.